-- evaluate the effectiveness of the outreach strategy and activities, and revise accordingly;
+evaluate the effectiveness of the outreach strategy and activities, and revise accordingly;

-- coordinate and integrate services to provide learners with supported access to other services that help learners achieve their goals,
+	- coordinate and integrate services to provide learners with supported access to other services that help them achieve their goals;

 	- ensure that the LBS service provider’s information and referral services build on the results of the literacy services planning and coordination process and are complementary to other resources in the community; and

 	- implement a systematic approach to tracking, reporting, and analyzing information and referral activity and follow-up.”

 	Looking at these two sections of the LBS Service Provider Guidelines, we can summarize the I & R service in the following four topics:

 	- client and learner needs determination